sustainablecomputinglab/waitinggame/README.md

 * Synthetic Trace Generator
 * Simulator

-To run code implementation for each of these sections, please check readme file in their respective folders.
+To run code implementation for each of these sections (along with **synthetic_traces** folder), please check readme file in their respective folders.

 ## Requirements